LittleGiant476/POE-PROG6221/README.md

 # RecipeApp
-An Application to build, store and manipulate recipes by their individual ingredients :3
+An Application to build, store and manipulate recipes by their individual ingredients If code is launched and a "build" error occurs select the option to compile and run anyway